Is Kobe Really Shrinking? A Local’s View on the City’s Future and “National Task”

 Areas

-First, let’s look at where Kobe stands among Japanese cities.
-Despite the talk of decline, Kobe remains a powerhouse in Japan’s economy and demographics.
+First, let’s look at the facts.
+Despite the talk of decline, Kobe remains one of Japan’s most important cities.

 Table 1: Japan’s Top Cities by Population (Estimate)